The lattice of varieties of monoids: Finiteness conditions

 Most known examples of almost Cross monoid varieties arise in the study of \emph{limit varieties}, that is, non-finitely based varieties whose proper subvarieties are all finitely based.
 It follows from Zorn's lemma that every non-finitely based variety contains a limit subvariety; this is a main motivation to study limit varieties.

 By Theorem~\ref{chain gr uncount}, there are uncountably many limit varieties of periodic groups.
 However, explicit examples of such varieties have not yet been found.
-Up to duality, only five explicit examples of (non-group) limit varieties of monoids are known so far.
-All of them are aperiodic, almost Cross and small.
-The first two of these five examples, due to Jackson~\cite[Proposition~5.1]{Jackson-05}, are the varieties $\mathbf M_5$ and $\mathbf M_7\vee\overleftarrow{\mathbf M_7}$.
-The lattices $L(\mathbf M_5)$ and $L(\mathbf M_7\vee\overleftarrow{\mathbf M_7})$ are shown in Figs.~\ref{all chain var} and~\ref{L(M_6 vee dual to M_7)}, respectively.
+Presently, up to duality, there are only five explicit examples of non-group limit varieties of monoids whose subvariety lattices are known.
+The first two of these five examples, due to Jackson~\cite{Jackson-05b}, are the varieties $\mathbf M_5$ and $\mathbf M_7\vee\overleftarrow{\mathbf M_7}$; their subvariety lattices can be found inside Figs.~\ref{all chain var} and~\ref{L(M_6 vee dual to M_7)}, respectively.

-The third limit monoid variety, due to Zhang and Luo~\cite{Zhang-Luo-arx}, is the variety $\mathbf M_{12}\vee\overleftarrow{\mathbf M_{12}}$, where $\mathbf M_{12}$ is generated by the monoid $S^1$ obtained from
+The third limit monoid variety, due to Zhang and Luo~\cite{Zhang-Luo-arx}, is the variety $\mathbf M_{13}\vee\overleftarrow{\mathbf M_{13}}$, where $\mathbf M_{13}$ is generated by the monoid $S^1$ obtained from